cogniteev/hub-dispatch/README.md

 # License

-Docido python SDK is licensed under the Apache License, Version 2.0.
+Hub-Dispatch is licensed under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) file for full license text.